 The Richmond Music School Society (RMS) is the largest and oldest not-for-profit music school in Richmond, dedicated to high standards in teaching music in both private and group settings.It enjoys a leadership position throughout Metro Vancouver for its many student performances and innovative programs.
-RMS is the recipient of the City of Richmond’s 2020 Arts Education Award and a finalist for the Richmond Chamber of Commerce’s 2019 Association of the Year Award.
+RMS is the recipient of the City of Richmond’s 2020 Arts Education Award and a finalist for the Richmond Chamber of Commerce’s 2019 and 2020 Association of the Year Award.

 1) Research applicable grants